DanijelaStevanovic/RentalMarketAnalysis/README.md

 ### 3.Compare the rent growth to the Consumer Price Index (CPI)

-Based on the dataset I found CPI Statistic Canada web page (folder Data), I calculated the percentage changes by years for CPI values.
+Based on the dataset I found CPI Statistic Canada web page (data set in folder Data), I calculated the percentage changes by years for CPI values.
 First, I displayed the rental growth over the years in percentages for Ottawa-Gatineau, and then calculated CPI at the level of Canada's price for CPI Rent and CPI All items.

 ![Process](images/12_1.PNG)
 ![Process](images/12_2.PNG)